 9 Electronic Communications

 Unless otherwise agreed with you, I will communicate with you and others at times by electronic means.
+I will also use electronic means to satisfy any disclosure obligations.
 These communications can be subject to interference or inception or contain viruses or other defects (“corruption”).
-I do not accept responsibility and will not be liable for any damage or loss caused in connection with the corruption of electronic communication.
+I do not accept responsibility and will not be liable for any damage or loss caused in connection with the corruption of electronic communications.

 The services I undertake are subject to the accuracy of information supplied by you or your agents; the accuracy of information on public registers; and any disclaimers or limitations I expressly make (whether or not in writing) or which are implied by the nature of, or commonplace for that type of work.